NamanAgarwal1334/CODSOFT/README.md

 Introduction :
 Welcome to the CODSOFT repository!
-These projects are designed as the part of Python Prgramming Internship from Codsoft.
+These projects are developed as the part of Python Prgramming Internship from Codsoft.
 Built with Python and Tkinter, these applications offers a user-friendly interface for the users.

+Tasks:
+1. To-Do-List Application
+2. Simple Calculator
+3. Password Generator

 Tech Stack :
 > Programming Language(Python)